 Many years ago I read the book The Blue Zones: 9 Lessons for Living Longer From the People Who've Lived the Longest.
 It's a great read for anyone who is interested in learning more about health and nutrition with a focus on longevity and quality of life over weight loss/management and rigid diets.
-The author, Dan Buettner, a former National Geographic explorer, travels to regions around the world known for longevity - the Nicoya Peninusula in Costa Rica, Sardinia, Okinawa in Japan, Icaria in Greece, and Seventh-Day Adventists in Loma Linda California.
+The author, Dan Buettner, a former National Geographic explorer, travels to regions around the world known for their long lifespans, including the Nicoya Peninusula in Costa Rica, Sardinia, Okinawa, Icaria in Greece, and Seventh-Day Adventists in Loma Linda California.

 But most of all, the book focuses on social connectedness.
-In Loma Linda, Seventh-day Adventists are frequently socializing and working with other Seventh-day Adventists to improve their community.
+In Loma Linda, Seventh-day Adventists frequently socialize and work with each other on projects to improve their community.
 In Okinawa, there's a tradition of forming moai, social networks that support each other in times of need.
-In Sardinia, they spend the afternoon walking the streets and laughing together, especially older people.
+In Sardinia, people often spend the afternoon walking the streets and laughing together, especially older people.
 The research in Buettner’s book show that the cultures that not only live the longest, but also have the highest quality of life, are cultures that have social connection built into their daily practices.

 Thinking of going on a diet?
 In the infamous words of Dionne...